Charles Walter Allfrey: Between the wars

-After the war, Allfrey served on regimental duties before becoming adjutant at the Army Equitation School, from 1925 to 1928, and was seconded to the Colonial Office, being later seconded to the Iraqi Army in November 1930.
+After the war, Allfrey served on regimental duties before becoming adjutant at the Army School of Equitation, from 1925 to 1928, and was seconded to the Colonial Office, being later seconded to the Iraqi Army in November 1930.

 In Iraq, he won the Distinguished Service Order (DSO) and, from October 1932 to November 1933, was employed with the British Military Mission to Iraq where he was Inspector Artillery to the Iraqi Army.
 He was brevetted to major on 1 January 1931 and promoted to the substantive rank on 10 August 1933.
 He was brevetted lieutenant colonel on 1 January 1935 and, in the same year, he married Geraldine Clare Lucas-Scudamore.
 They had two children, a son and a daughter.
-The following year Allfrey was appointed as a General Staff Officer Grade 1 (GSO1) at the Staff College, Camberley from 1936 to 1939, despite never having attended as a student, and was promoted to the substantive rank of colonel on 6 August 1939, shortly before the outbreak of the Second World War.
+The following year Allfrey was appointed as a General Staff Officer Grade 1 (GSO1) at the Staff College, Camberley from 1936 to 1939, despite never having attended the college as a student, as many others who later reached high command had, and was promoted to the substantive rank of colonel on 6 August 1939, shortly before the outbreak of the Second World War.